Predefined Networking Protocols

 • rounds::Int64: how many rounds of this protocol to run (-1 for infinite)

-• assignment_algorithm::Any: the algorithm to use for memory slot assignment, defaulting to promponas_bruteforce_choice
+• assignment_algorithm::Function: the algorithm to use for memory slot assignment, defaulting to promponas_bruteforce_choice

 • _backlog::QuantumSavory.ProtocolZoo.Switches.SymMatrix{Matrix{Int64}}